MGorin84/ASSIGNMENT1/README.md

 The program needs to collect user's full name to run.
 It is collected through ARGV and it is used at the end to generate a "birth certificate" file.

-It continues to collect data giving the user maltiple choice to select or asking to type in data.
+It continues to collect data giving the user multiple choice to select or asking to type in data.
 In case of asking for user's input there is a clear explanation of what kind of data the program needs to continue to run.

 There are several points when user's data doesn't get accepted if it is invalid in which case it returns the user to the point of expecting input.